 But Cindy Schultz, shelter president, is planning to sue DNR for removing Giggles without a court hearing.
 “I don’t care where they would have killed her, it would have been wrong,” Ms Schultz said.
 “They went way over the top for a little tiny baby deer.”

-Posted by Jim W. Dean on Aug 4 2013, With 0 Reads, Filed under Editor, World.
+Posted by Jim W. Dean, Managing Editor on August 4, 2013, With 6055 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.